louixs/tsushin/README.md

 left: 10%
 ```

+## Regular and smaller versions included
+There are two versions included.
+The regular version, tsushin.widget, has 400 px width and 250 px height by default.
+The smaller version has 200 px width and 50 px height by default.
+When scaling down the regular version below certain size it did not scale down properly.
+Smaller version has also adjusted font size and line width to match its scale.

-To change the size of the chart area, modify the values of width and heights in the following code block in the `render` section:
+You can still change the size of the chart area to your liking.
+To do so, modify the values of width and heights in the following code block in the `render` section:
 `<div id="container" style="width:400px; height:250px;"></div>`

 ## How to read the graph: